-- More than 7,000 gallons of water per year-equivalent to washing nearly 5,000 racks of dishes. - \$115 annually in water, sewer, and natural gas costs-paying for itself in as little as eight months! - More than 1,700 kWh of electricity per year in kitchens that use electricity for water heating, or \$240 per year in water, sewer, and electricity costs-paying for itself in as little as 4 months.
+- More than 7,000 gallons of water per year-equivalent to washing nearly 5,000 racks of dishes. - \$115 annually in water, sewer, and natural gas costs-paying for itself in as little as eight months! - About 1,100 kWh of electricity per year in kitchens that use electricity for water heating, or about \$200 per year in water, sewer, and electricity costs-paying for itself in as little as 4 months.

-Because kitchens use hot water to pre-rinse dishes, replacing a PRSV with a WaterSense labeled model can reduce your annual natural gas use by more than 6,400 cubic feet per year.
+Because kitchens use hot water to pre-rinse dishes, replacing a PRSV with a WaterSense labeled model can reduce your annual natural gas use by about 5,000 cubic feet per year.
 That's enough energy to run a convection oven for 12 hours a day for three weeks.
 To learn more about WaterSense labeled spray valves visit www.epa.gov/watersense/products/prsv.html.

-- ▶ Look for the ENERGY STAR and WaterSense labels

 - Install WaterSense labeled toilets and urinals

 - Add faucet aerators

-- Repair leaks, especially hot water leaks
+- ▶ Repair leaks, especially hot water leaks

-- ▶ Reduce sink and tap usage